initgrep-com/initgrep.blog/_drafts/java/jpa/select-values-in-criteria-queries.markdown

 ---
 layout: post
-bannercolor: "lime accent-2"
+bannercolor: "red dark-4"
-title:  "selection of values in JPA Criteria Query API(select , multiselect)"
+title:  "Select values in criteria query - select, multiselect, tuple query"
-date:   2019-02-11
+date:   2019-02-17
-meta: "djksjkdjksjdkjd"
+meta: "JPA specification provides different ways to select values in criteria query. select, multiselect and tuple queries are used to select single or multiple values from one or more entities"
-excerpt: "djksjkdjksjdkjd"
+excerpt: "JPA specification provides different ways to select values in criteria query. select, multiselect and tuple queries are used to select single or multiple values from one or more entities"
 category: jpa
-comments: false
+comments: true
 author: "sheikh irshad"
 twitter: imshykh
 facebook: irshsheikh